aroshishp/Handwritten-Mathematical-Expression-Solver/README.md

-# HMES-CNN: Handwritten Mathematical Expression Solver using CNN
+# Handwritten Mathematical Expression Solver using CNN

 A deep learning solution for recognizing and solving handwritten mathematical expressions using Convolutional Neural Networks.

 ## Overview

-HMES-CNN is a complete pipeline for:
+Handwritten Mathematical Expression Solver is a complete pipeline for:
 1. Detecting and segmenting handwritten mathematical symbols
 2. Classifying symbols using a trained CNN model
 3. Converting recognized symbols into LaTeX expressions